#1970s #1980s #1990s #2000s #2010s

 Dallas Wogan part 6, Dallas TV Series

 For a number of years in my youth and childhood, Wogan was famous as a BBC chat show presenter for the aptly named Wogan (1982-92).
-He interviewed everyone from politicians to stars of stage and screen.
+He interviewed everyone from politicians to stars on stage and screen.
 Of course, I loved and remembered his interviews with my beloved Dallas (1978-91) cast.

 These relaxed interviews were fun to watch especially when he mocked Victoria Principal – Pamela Barnes Ewing – and she defended who Wogan called her “ugly baby”.
-Years later he reflected with some of his previous interviewees with a series called Wogan, Now and Then (2006).
+Years later he reflected on some of his previous interviewees with a series called Wogan, Now and Then (2006).

 Around this time, I entered a competition, to see Terry, then Sir Terry interview Patrick Duffy (Bobby Ewing), Linda Gray (Sue Ellen Ewing) and Larry Hagman (J.R.
 Ewing).
-On winning 2 tickets I sat – though my sister claims she had to restrain me – enthralled seeing Wogan in interviewing action with my heroes.
+On winning 2 tickets I sat – though my sister claims she had to restrain me – enthralled seeing Wogan in interviewing action with my telly heroes.

 Although the show recorded the highlights it was amazing just seeing and knowing the outtakes.
-Wogan was fun, a good sport and was able to hold his own especially with the obvious prankster in Duffy.
+Wogan was fun, a good sport and was able to hold his own, especially with the obvious prankster in Duffy.
 It was one of those moments, you want to last forever.